 Faculty Senate Fellow

-Dr. Shannon Duffy, Senior Lecturer in the Department of History, is this year's Faculty Senate Fellow.
+Dr. Shannon Duffy, Senior Lecturer in the Department of History, was the 2020 - 2021 Faculty Senate Fellow.

 Position – One-year term appointment with possible 3 workload credits in a long semester